nhvd3500111/ditto/ADDITIONAL_README.md

 All the results from the matcher are saved in an .xlsx file in this repo's main directory.
 In this case, it is either F1_SCORES_FP16.xlsx or F1_SCORES.xlsx, depending on whether you have enabled FP16 optimization.
 The name of the .xlsx file is an input argument for matcher.py, and it must be a file stored in the same directory as the one where matcher.py is stored (in our case this is the main directory of the repo).

-As mentioned before, the results from my experiments are stored in the results directory.
+As mentioned before, I have stored the .xlsx files produced from my experimens into the results directory.
 There is also a .ipynb file saved in that directory, which serves as a mini report for the results earned from my experiments.

 So feel free to experiment and do not hesitate to ask me anything you want regarding my modifications on **cv13805@di.uoa.gr**.